-With the FDA’s announcements approving sublingual immunotherapy tablets for seasonal grass and short ragweed allergy (Oralair, Grastek and Ragwitek), many allergy sufferers are asking what that means for them.
+With the FDA’s announcements approving sublingual immunotherapy tablets for seasonal grass, short ragweed, and dust mite allergy (Oralair, Grastek, Ragwitek, and Odactra), many allergy sufferers are asking what that means for them.
 The good news is that this approval confirms what we’ve experienced for decades: that the sublingual (under the tongue) route is a safe, effective route of administration to treat allergic rhinitis and asthma.
 And from our experience, the benefits don’t end there.

 The concept of treating through the sublingual route isn’t new — we’ve used this method for nearly 50 years through multi-antigen liquid drops taken under the tongue.
 The newly approved, single-antigen tablet with one “standard” dose addresses a narrower range of patients and allergens that are not typical of the patients we see in the US; the vast majority of U.S. allergy sufferers are sensitive to many allergens.

 Most U.S. allergy patients are treated for multiple allergies.
 Many have related conditions (moderate/severe uncontrolled asthma, need for beta blockers) or are of an age that precludes them from tablet treatment.
 We have refined our approach and found that a more optimal way to treat patients is to consider the patient’s total allergic load and level of sensitivity through thorough diagnostics, followed by patient-specific treatment that addresses their unique allergies and sensitivity levels.
 That’s the concept behind the La Crosse Method™ Protocol, which offers treatment options not only for the seasonal sufferer, but also for the broad range of patients who would benefit from tailored treatment that’s designed to maximize therapeutic benefit and minimize risk of reactions and unnecessary symptoms in a cost-effective way.